phanclan/vault-benchmark-perfstandbys/docs/slides/nomad-getting-started.md

 # Modifying a Job

-- The definition of a job is not static, and is meant to be updated over time.
+- The definition of a job is not static.
+It is meant to be updated over time.
-- You may update a job
+- You update a job
   - to change the docker container,
   - to update the application version, or
   - to change the count of a task group to scale with load.
-- For now, edit the `example.nomad` file to update the `count` and set it to `3`.
-This line is in the `cache` section around line `145`.
+- Edit the `example.nomad` file to update the `count` and set it to `3`.
+  - Located under the `cache` section around line `145`.

 ```shell
 # The "count" parameter specifies the number of the task groups that should